douglaswth/flickrlicense/README.md

 ## License

->   flickrlicense -- A thingy to update Flickr photo licenses
+>   flickrlicense -- A thingy to update Flickr photo licenses<br>
 >   Copyright (C) 2017  Douglas Thrift
 >
 >   This program is free software: you can redistribute it and/or modify